awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-additional-cli-commands.md

 }
 ```

-To start logging AWS KMS events to a trail again, pass an empty string as the value of `ExcludeManagementEventSources`, as shown in the following command\.
+To start logging AWS KMS events to a trail again, pass an empty array as the value of `ExcludeManagementEventSources`, as shown in the following command\.

 ```
 aws cloudtrail put-event-selectors --trail-name TrailName --event-selectors '[{"ReadWriteType": "All","ExcludeManagementEventSources": [],"IncludeManagementEvents": true]}]'